WalletConnect/walletconnect-docs/docs/reactnative/web3modal/installation.md

 :::

-Web3Modal SDK simplifies the modal integration process for dapp developers.
-Only V2 [WCURIs](../../specs/clients/core/pairing/pairing-uri) will work with this SDK as V1 is being deprecated by 28 June 2023.
+The Web3Modal SDK simplifies the modal integration process for dapp developers.
+Please note that only V2 [WCURIs](../../specs/clients/core/pairing/pairing-uri) will work with this SDK, as V1 is being deprecated by June 28th, 2023.

-We have written a simple tutorial for Expo on how to get started.
-This same approach is applicable for React Native CLI.
-At any point of development, feel free to reach out via [Github Discussions](https://github.com/orgs/WalletConnect/discussions) or Discord in the `dapp-dev-support` [channel.](https://discord.com/channels/492410046307631105/1040019697271328838)
+If you need assistance at any point during development, please feel free to reach out to us via [Github Discussions](https://github.com/orgs/WalletConnect/discussions) or on Discord in the dapp-dev-support [channel](https://discord.com/channels/492410046307631105/1040019697271328838).

 ## Obtain Project ID

-Every project using WalletConnect SDKs needs to obtain projectId from [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in).
-This is absolutely free and only takes a few minutes.
+Every project that uses WalletConnect SDKs needs to obtain a Project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in).
+This process is completely free and only takes a few minutes.

 ## Add Packages